 The responsible entity's Board and seven personnel are subject to the Wesfarmers diversity policy.
 To the extent that it can with a small team, the responsible entity is committed to working within the guiding principles and objectives set out in the Wesfarmers diversity policy.
-This is demonstrated daily by its support for flexible working arrangements as required to enable its team members to meet important family responsibilities and in so doing, attracting a high calibre team.
+This is demonstrated daily by its support for flexible working arrangements as required to enable its team members to meet important family responsibilities and in so doing, it has enabled the attraction and retention of a high calibre team.